- Children's Zone»

 What can I do at playtime?

 - You can play with your friends, you can do hockey and football.

-- You can play on the structure and there is a Games Zone which is a bit calmer.
+- There is a Games Zone which is a bit calmer.

 - You can play in the Game zone with Leanne.
 In the Game zone there are lots of things you can do including hula hoops, stilts, bubbles and foam balls.
 You can also play in the gigantic playground, go on the structures and play football and other games with your friends.

 - Play with friends.
 There’s a huge football pitch to play on.
 There are huts you can go in and a games zone with things like a sand pit, hula hoops and beanbags to play in.
 There’s also skipping ropes.

 - Play football.